-The closest airport to Collioure is the Perpignan-Riversaltes Airport, located about 40 kilometers from Collioure.
-Once at the airport, it’s a 35 minutes car drive, and a 2-hour train ride.
+The closest airport to Collioure is the Perpignan-Riversaltes Airport, about 40 kilometers from Collioure.
+Once at the airport, it’s a 35 minutes car drive and a 2-hour train ride.

-Like most cities that are tourist attractions, Collioure hotels are pricey in the summer, prices can start from 60 euros to 200 euros depending on room comfort, however, if you book in advance or visit off-season, you’ll get lower pricing.
-If you’re not so keen on the privacy that comes with hotel rooms, check out Airbnb offers and other camping sites.
+Like most cities that are tourist attractions, Collioure hotels are pricey in the summer; prices can start from 60 euros to 200 euros depending on room comfort.
+However, you’ll get lower pricing if you book in advance or visit off-season.
+If you’re not so keen on the privacy of hotel rooms, check out Airbnb offers and other camping sites.

 For more on hotels and reservations, check

 For more details on Collioure, see the tourism site